brendt/stitcher.io/src/content/blog/2020-07-20-php-8-before-and-after.md

 ## Static instead of doc blocks

 A smaller one, but this one will have a day-by-day impact.
-I often find myself still needing doc blocks because of two things: static return types en generics.
+I often find myself still needing doc blocks because of two things: static return types and generics.
 The latter one can't be solved yet, but luckily the first one will in PHP 8!

 When I'd write this in PHP 7.4: